-- b.
-Right-click the vSIM name and select Edit settings. - Step 14.
+b.
+Right-click the vSIM name and select Edit Settings.

 The Edit Settings window is displayed with the Virtual Hardware tab selected.

-Select the number of vCPU and vMemory to allocate to the vSIM VM. - Step 15.
-Configure a serial port to obtain console connectivity to the vSIM: - a.
+- c.
+Select the number of vCPU and vMemory to allocate to the vSIM VM. - Step 16.
+Configure a serial port to obtain console connectivity to the vSIM, using the following steps: - a.
 Click the New Device drop-down menu located toward the bottom of the Edit Settings window. - b.
 Select a Serial Port from the drop-down menu. - c.
 Configure the serial port, as required.